How Is Alzheimer's Disease Treated?

 If the person’s behavior is not manageable with various coping tools or changes in the environment, talk with a doctor about possible medications that might be helpful.

 Complementary & alternative treatments for Alzheimer's

 Complementary and alternative (CAM) treatments are not the same thing.

-Complementary treatments are non-mainstream treatments that are used with conventional medicine, whereas alternative treatments are non-mainstream treatments that are used instead of conventional medicine.3 For instance, if someone with Alzheimer’s participates in music therapy, this would be complementary treatment; if they refused traditional treatments and instead took only herbal supplements, this would be an alternative treatment.
+Complementary treatments are non-mainstream treatments that are used with conventional medicine, whereas alternative treatments are non-mainstream treatments that are used instead of conventional medicine.3 For instance, if someone with Alzheimer’s takes traditional treatments and participates in music therapy, this would be complementary treatment; if they refused traditional treatments and instead took only herbal supplements, this would be an alternative treatment.